lerna-lite/lerna-lite/README.md

 npm uninstall -g lerna   # OR yarn global remove lerna
 ```

-2. install Lerna-Lite CLI which will provide you the `init` command (only)
+2. install Lerna-Lite CLI which will provide you, and only, the `init` command

 ```sh
 # Lerna CLI (includes `init`)